heron-uk/HDRUK-01-001-Antibiotics/Reporting/study_shiny/background.md

 This Shiny app presents the results of analyses conducted on the following databases:

+- Barts Health
 - IDRIL_1
-- UCLH-2years
 - LTHT

 The analyses include:

 - A snapshot of the CDM.

-- Count of most prescribed antibiotics.
+- Count of most watch list antibiotics.

-- Counts of missing data points.

-- Results from drug utilisation.

 - Characteristics of antibiotics users.

-- Overlap between cohorts.

 - Large scale characteristics of antibiotics users.